testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-recorder/ios-apps/add-steps-before-after.md

 ---
 title: "Add Steps Before & After a Test Step for an iOS Project"
-metadesc: "How to add a step before and after a pre-existing test step in an iOS project in Testsigma."
+meta_desc: "How to add a step before and after a pre-existing test step in an iOS project in Testsigma."
 order: 4.5392
 page_id: "Add Steps Before & After a Test Step for an iOS Project"
 warning: false